Khulasat-ut-Tawarikh

-Khulasat-ut-Tawarikh (خلاصة التواریخ, "Epitome of History") is a Persian language chronicle written by Sujan Rai in the Mughal Empire of present-day India.
-It deals with the history of Hindustan (northern Indian subcontinent), and also contains details about the contemporary Mughal Empire.
-The author completed the work in 1695 CE, during the reign of Aurangzeb.
+Khulasat-ut-Tawarikh (خلاصة التواریخ, "Epitome of History") is a Persian language chronicle written by Sujan Rai Bhandari in the Mughal Empire of present-day India.
+It deals with the history of Hindustan (northern Indian subcontinent), and it also contains details about the contemporary Mughal Empire.
+Sujan Rai completed the book in 1695 CE, during the reign of Aurangzeb.
 An insertion about Aurangzeb's death was later added to the original copy by a transcriber.

 Alternative transliterations of the book's title include Khulasat-Al-Tavarikh and Khulasatu-t-Tawarikh.

 Authorship and date

 The author's name is not given anywhere in the actual book, but the transcribers' notes in several manuscripts mention him as Sujan Rai.
 Some manuscripts appended Bhandari or Batalvi to his name.
 The title Munshi is also prefixed to his name.
-One manuscript calls him the "Munshi of Munshis".
+One such manuscript calls him the "Munshi of Munshis".

 Rai was a Khatri Hindu from Batala.
 As a young man, he had served as a dabir (secretary) to some nobles.
-He knew Hindi, Persian and Sanskrit languages.
+He knew the Hindi, Persian and Sanskrit languages.

 Khulasat-ut-Tawarikh was completed in the 40th year of Aurangzeb's reign, corresponding to 1695 CE.
 Most of the manuscripts contain a brief account of Aurangzeb's death at the end, written abruptly in a small number of lines.
-This section is believed to be an insertion in an early copy by a transcriber, and was repeated in the subsequent copies.
+This section is believed to be an insertion in an early copy by a transcriber and was repeated in subsequent copies.